Provincial Advisory Committee (PAC)

 • rural and urban school authorities

-• public and separate school authorities, and
+• public and separate school authorities

-• representatives from Alberta Education
+• representatives from Alberta Education and Childcare

 The committee discusses and strategizes direction and leadership related to official languages in education programs to ensure the vitality of francophone education and French second-language programming in Alberta through:

-• targeted funding;
+• targeted funding

-• enriched program delivery; and
+• enriched program delivery

-• collaborative action.
+• collaborative action

 It is not a decision-making body.

-2023/24 OLEP PAC members
+2025-26 OLEP PAC members

-French second-language representatives:
+Representatives of French second-language programs

-• David Keohane, Executive Director, College of Alberta School Superintendents (CASS)
+• David Keohane, Executive Director, College of Alberta School Superintendents

-• Dr. Sarah Fedoration, Manager of English as an Additional Language and Language Programs, Edmonton Catholic School Division
+• Dr. Sarah Fedoration, Manager of English as an Additional Language and Language Programs, Edmonton Catholic Separate School Division

-Representatives from Alberta Education:
+Representatives from Alberta Education and Childcare

-• Regena Wiseman (Secretariat) – Director, Intergovernmental Relations
+• Regena Wiseman (Secretariat), Director, Intergovernmental Relations

-• Zoe Cooper – Executive Director, Stakeholder Relations
+• Kimberly Emerson, Executive Director, Stakeholder Relations

-• Rachelle Bruneau – Director, French Language Services
+• Rachelle Bruneau, Director, French Language Service

 Contact